-We not only want the best for our guests, but also the best for our community.
+We don’t only want the best for our guest, but also the best for our community.
 That’s why we set a high value on being part of the community.
 This means that we buy local products, employ people from the region and are in active exchange with the various local actors.

 Every year we have projects that are very much in the spirit of the communities.
 Through your visits to us, donations and volunteer activities you can become active yourself.
 Please feel free to contact us!